nidheeshreddykoduru/session-lens/README.md

 | rrweb | Records DOM changes, clicks, and mouse movement in the browser |
 | Vanilla JS | Powers the dashboard and replay UI — no frameworks |
 | JSON files | Stores sessions and projects on disk — no database needed |

+---

+Pls star if ur using it and like it